Capacity Planning in Project Management – 4 Important Success Factors (with Checklist)

 Step 4: Consolidate Capacities and Requirements

-Both the capacities of the skills and the requirements from the projects are at hand.
-Now, you have to examine how these fit together.
+At this point, you have the capacities for each skill and the requirements from the projects at hand.
+Now, you must examine how these fit together.

-In order to control them, all skills and their utilization have to be viewable on one page in an appropriate way.
+In order to control them, all skills and their utilization must be viewable on one page in an appropriate way.
 After all, a project usually involves various skills.

-When you add new projects to the portfolio, this has to be in line with the priority and the remaining availability.
+When you add new projects to the portfolio, this must be in line with their priority and remaining availability.

-Your approach has to be similar to filling a glass with stones and sand.
+Your approach must be similar to filling a glass with stones and sand.
 You add the large stones first, then the pebbles and at last the sand.
 Shaking and rattling helps the sand to fill all the gaps.

 You may have excess capacity for some skills.
 In this case, identify tasks for the sales department or product management.
 Or you might identify potential for retraining.
 In times of ever-changing environments, this is a valuable insight – if it comes at the right time.